 For many years, Christ the King was a parochial school.
 It was one of several such schools in Irondequoit.
 When decreasing enrollment and rising costs began to put pressure on all of these schools, several Irondequoit parochial schools were closed and Christ the King became a school within the Monroe County Catholic School System.
 Its mission was expanded to include students from those schools which had closed.

 Under this restructuring, Christ the King became a Preschool – 6th grade school.
+This also meant that Christ the King was the only Diocesan Catholic School open in Irondequoit.
 A separate junior high was created for students from the northeast quadrant of Monroe County.
-Currently, Christ the King is the only Diocesan Catholic School still open in Irondequoit.
-It draws students primarily from the Town of Irondequoit and its City of Rochester neighbors.
+Students at Christ the King were primarily coming from Irondequoit and its City of Rochester neighbors.

 Further Diocesan restructuring resulted in the creation of Saint Kateri Parish and Christ the King School was renamed Saint Kateri School.
 Saint Kateri School is currently a Preschool – 5th grade school.